My Pyroluria Story – A Journey From Copper Toxicity To Tranquility

 This discovery came after finding a new Doctor in my local area (2 hours away by train, in Sydney Australia) who's trained by Dr William Walsh.
 Walsh is well known as an expert in the area of methylation dysfunction, as well as Pyrrole disorder and other similar types of disorders and in correcting these imbalances using simple blood and urine testing along with targeted nutritional therapy based on the results of those tests.
 If you have Pyroluria, then it's very likely that you are also an under methylator.

 In any case, I highly recommend that basically anyone who has had issues with ongoing anxiety or depression in their life should look into both methylation status and mutations of MTHFR.
-William Walsh's book Nutrient Power is a great place to start learning about this stuff.
+William Walsh's book Nutrient Power (Amazon link) is a great place to start learning about this stuff.

 Also, here's a very good video that serves as an excellent introduction to his work: